Updated March 14, 2023

 - Chkdsk command – The chkdsk command is used to check the volume details.
 It gives us the option to find the storage-related details using the command prompt window or through the command-line interface.

 - Gpupdate Command – The Gpupdate command is used to update the group policies.
-This option will simply offer you the platform where you can make any kind of updates in the group policies.
+This option will simply offer you a platform where you can make any kind of updates to the group policies.

 The windows command-line interface provides a platform for the users who feel comfortable while working with the commands rather than working with the GUI.
-Though it is not a usual practice to use the command prompt for common purposes it is also true that some of the critical tasks are there that need the command prompt in order to get done.
-The commands that we have learned here are the most often used commands and learning all of them will make it very easy for you to work with the windows command prompt.
+Though it is not a usual practice to use the command prompt for common purposes, it is also true that some of the critical tasks need the command prompt to get done.
+Therefore, the commands that we have, Therefore, therned here are the most often used commands, and learning all of them will make it very easy for you to work with the windows command prompt.

 This has been a guide to Windows Commands.
-Here we also discuss an introduction and list of some important or frequently used Windows commands.
+Here we have discussed the basic concept and list of some important or frequently used Windows commands.
 You can also go through our other suggested articles to learn more –